BadMonkeysTeam/Dynanimator/package/extra/Readme.txt

-All samples are designed to run with the modified version of the (modified) Revit sample project.
+All samples are designed to run with (the modified version of) the Revit sample project provided with this package.
 For more information visit https://github.com/BadMonkeysInc/Dynanimator